(formerly Greenville Health System Swamp Rabbit 5K).

 Janelle Alier, CNM, MS

 I am a native of Detroit and have lived and worked in Greenville since 2004.
-Starting as a Labor & Delivery nurse at Greenville Memorial Hospital, I have worked for Greenville Health System since 2008, and completed my Master’s Degree in Midwifery with Philadelphia University in 2016.
+Starting as a Labor & Delivery nurse at Greenville Memorial Hospital, I have worked for Prisma Health since 2008, and completed my Master’s Degree in Midwifery with Philadelphia University in 2016.
 I am thrilled to be participating in the care of women and families with Greenville Midwifery Care!
 What a privilege to assist women through pregnancy, birth and beyond.
 I love all things women, babies, health and birth, but I am especially interested in teaching and inspiring women to be knowledgeable about and comfortable in their bodies.
 I believe whole-heartedly in midwifery care and look forward to partnering with you, the women and families of our beautiful city of Greenville, South Carolina!

 When I am not practicing or day-dreaming about midwifery, I enjoy time at home with Netflix and my cats, visiting my sisters in Michigan, running on the Swamp Rabbit Trail, and searching for the perfect cup of coffee with my husband.